Automate B2B pricing to improve customers’ ecommerce experience

-“B2B and wholesale sales interactions have traditionally been very manual processes,” says Wayne Vernon, Lead Product Manager at Bold Commerce.
+“B2B and wholesale sales interactions have traditionally been very manual processes,” says Vernon.
 “In order for customers to get the best price available to them via an ecommerce platform, they usually have to engage with a sales rep who manually creates an order that reflects the customer’s special pricing, volume discounts, etc. This not only introduces friction into the buying process that results in drop-off, but is also incredibly labor intensive.”

 For example, a brand in the medical supply industry likely has fluctuating prices based on changes from suppliers or competitors in addition to any discounts or pricing deals layered on top for customers.
 In a traditional ecommerce platform, it can be impossible to show the correct price to a customer based on multiple overlapping factors without a serious time and resource investment in custom development.